dkarter/weekly_commits/README.md

 ## TODO

-- [ ] Add support for multiple branches
+- [ ] Add support for specifying a branch explicitly

 ## Contributing